This post was most recently updated on August 10th, 2020.

 Your app’s authentication provider is currently not allowed to return a token that’s required for the OAuth2 implicit flow.
 This flow is a simplified authentication flow, where your successful authentication request will directly result in an access token to be returned to your app.

-Since your app is requesting the token, but the authentication provider can’t return it, an error is thrown.
-There’s a couple of different switches, that might be stopping the token from being returned.
+Anyway – there are a couple of different switches, that might be stopping the token from being returned.
 Let’s take a look, then!

 Solution